Dental Implants – Hackettstown, NJ

 Regain the Confidence to Eat, Speak, & Smile

 Tooth loss not only tarnishes your beautiful smile, but it can also lead to jawbone deterioration and shifting of your remaining teeth, not to mention many other health problems.
 Dr. Ari Kakkar is a trained dental implant specialist.
-He can perform both the surgical placement and the restoration of your dental implants here at Skylands Dental.
-By replacing one or more teeth with dental implants, you’ll regain the confidence to eat, speak, and smile.
+He can perform both the surgical placement and the restoration of your dental implants here at Skylands Dental of New Jersey.
+By replacing one or more teeth with dental implants at our Hackettstown, NJ dental office, you’ll regain the confidence to eat, speak, and smile.
 Call us today to set up your initial dental implant consultation!

 - Start-to-Finish Dental Implant Treatment Under One Roof